Circle-Ming/Circle-Ming.github.io/index.md

 Learning.
 I am broadly interested in connecting natural language with real world scenarios, and using them to guide natural language understanding.

+Before confirming my research interest in the field of natural language processing, I went to Oracle and a startup company for internships insoftware development.
+When working in a company that has given me a lot of experience, I happened to be involved in the group meeting of the Natural Language Processing Algorithm Group and this also opened the door to interest in this field.
+At the beginning of my junior year, I joined the school's natural language research group to accumulate basic knowledge about NLP and learn the solutions using the machine learning methods.
+I also slowly confirm NLP to the research field I am willing to fight for.

 ## News